Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Computational details

 The second term arising from SOC is the MAE, which was evaluated self-consistently based on the energy difference between the in-plane and out-of-plane magnetization directions within the second variation approach~\cite{Li1990}.
 We define the MAE constant as $K_{\mathrm{MAE}}$= $E_{\parallel}$ $-$ $E_{\perp}$, where $E_{\parallel}$ and $E_{\perp}$ denote the total energies for an in-plane and out-of-plane magnetization direction, respectively.
 Thus, the positive (negative) value of the MAE constant indicates an out-of-plane (in-plane) easy magnetization axis.

-The HOI terms are obtained from the fourth-order perturbative expansion of the hopping parameter over the Coulomb term in the Hubbard model~\cite{hoffmann20}.
+The HOI terms arise from the fourth-order perturbative expansion of the hopping parameter over the Coulomb term in the Hubbard model~\cite{hoffmann20}.
 This expansion results in a two-site four spin interaction, widely known as the biquadratic interaction, a three-site four spin interaction~\cite{macD88,hubbard3}, and a four-site four spin interaction~ \cite{hoffmann20}.
 Due to the fourth-order perturbation, we restrict the spin model to nearest-neighbor interaction terms for the three HOI.
 The Hamiltonians of the three HOI can be expressed as

 where $B_1$, $Y_1$, and $K_1$ are the nearest-neighbor biquadratic, three-site four spin and four-site four spin constants, respectively, and the nearest-neighbor approximation is indicated by $\langle...\rangle$.
-The last two interaction terms are abbreviated in the Hamiltonian as 3-spin and 4-spin, respectively.
+For the 2D hexagonal lattice considered here, the summation $\langle ijkl \rangle$ runs over the four sites of a diamond, whereas the sum $\langle ijk \rangle$ runs over the three vertices of a triangle~\cite{paulhoi}.
+The last two interaction terms are abbreviated in the Hamiltonian as 3-site and 4-site, respectively.

 To compute these three HOI constants, we considered three special multi-$Q$ states: two 2D collinear up-up-down-down ($uudd$) or double row-wise antiferromagnetic (AFM) states along the $\overline{\Gamma \mathrm{K}}$ and $\overline{\Gamma \mathrm{M}}$ directions of the 2DBZ~\cite{hardrat2009,Kronelein2018,romming18}, and one 3D noncollinear state at the $\overline{\mathrm{M}}$ point, known as the 3$Q$ state~\cite{pkurz,spethmann2020,Nickel2023b}.
 These special magnetic states are obtained from the superposition of spin spirals corresponding to symmetry equivalent $\textbf{q}$ points in the 2DBZ.
 The HOI were evaluated from the total energy difference between the multi-$Q$ and the corresponding single-$Q$ states without SOC as follows